10 ways to stay productive at home

 - Aug 8

-- 5 min read
+- 4 min read

-Working from home has its perks; no commute, more flexibility, and the chance to work in your comfiest clothes.
+Working from home has its perks.
+There is no commute, you have more flexibility, and you can work in your comfiest clothes.
 But it also comes with challenges.
-Staying focused and motivated while juggling work, family, and household tasks isn’t always easy.

 Set up a dedicated workspace

-How to create an effective home workspace:
+How to create a productive home workspace:

 Get your desk ergonomics right